twilson63/hugo_zerigo_dns/readme.md

 Thats all there is to it, you need an account with zerigo, as well, but you should be mapping your dns to point to your cloud in no time.

+## How to Run the Testing

+    rake spec

 ## Support

 If you have any issues or questions, please create a ticket at http://support.jackrussellsoftware.com